ioos/ioos_qc/docs/source/usage.rst

 Streams
 -------

 Streams represent the data input types for running quality control tests.
 A user "runs" a stream of data through a collection of quality control tests defined by a Config_.
-A list of possible Streams can be found in the `Streams API </api/ioos_qc.html#module-ioos_qc.streams>`_.
+A list of possible Streams can be found in the :mod:`Streams API <ioos_qc.streams>`.
 All streams return a generator of QC results that contain contextual information that can be useful when using the results.
 You can iterate over the results generator directly or you can collect them into more familiar ``list`` or ``dict`` objects before usage.
 If you are working in a streaming environment you will want to use generator result objects yourself.
 If you are running one-time or batch process quality checks you likely want to collect the results or use one of the Stores_ provided by ``ioos_qc``.